 Suvarnabhumi Airport (BKK)

 Suvarnabhumi handles most international long-haul flights and many regional connections.
-From here, travellers mainly choose between the Airport Rail Link and taxis or ride-hailing, depending on timing, luggage, and destination.
+From here, travellers typically choose between the Airport Rail Link and taxis or ride-hailing, depending on timing, luggage, and destination.

 The Airport Rail Link (ARL) is the most reliable way to reach the city during busy periods.